Ghostio-cmd/privacy-quick-tips/README.md

-# Privacy Quick Tips by 🔒
+# Privacy Quick Tips 🔒

 Welcome to my personal collection of **quick, impactful tips** designed to help you boost your digital privacy and security, right now.